woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 **Customer**: I’m taking too much of your time.

-**Marilyn**: It’s six 0’clock.
+**Marilyn**: It’s six o’clock.
 Where’s my husband?
 I was expecting him here at five forty-five.

 **Customer**: Don’t worry.
-Thetraffic is very heavy at this hour.
+The traffic is very heavy at this hour.

 **Marilyn**: I know.
 But we’re going to be late for dinner.